 Although RocoMamas as a franchise is undoubtedly famed for their different dining/menu approach and robust meals – this particular branch also provides a good atmosphere (you can sit inside or outside under the covered porch area) and really friendly service.

 I think above everything, that is what stays with you when it comes to RocoMamas Durbanville – and it really has you craving more.
-(Although their feast-worthy burgers and monster G-shakes are certainly a major drawcard, too.)
+(Although their feast-worthy burgers, decadent waffles and monster G-shakes are certainly a major drawcard, too.)

 Tip: In addition to its standard menu, RocoMamas Durbanville also offers a Halaal option.

 Koffi Terapi: My Best Cake and Cafe in Bellville